eduk8s-tests/lab-kpack-testing/README.md

 Deletion
 --------

-When you are finished with the workshop environment run:
+When you are finished with the workshop environment, you can delete it by running:

 ```
 kubectl delete -k github.com/eduk8s-tests/lab-kpack-testing
 ```

+This will delete the `lab-kpack-testing` namespace.